vineboneto/web-file-streaming/node/readme.md

 - **Download**: Trigger the download of a file from the React application using the anchor tag (`<a>`), which will initiate the download of the generated file.

 - **Upload**: Upload a file from the frontend using the `FileHandler`, which will send the file to the server and insert it into the database.

+## Receiving Files in Stream

+### Notes 21/11

+- The `@fastify-multipart` plugin does not allow fine-grained control over the file receiving and writing process.
+It seems that it requires the entire file to be fully received in memory before it can be written to disk, which is not ideal for large files.
+- The desired behavior is:
+  - Receive the data from the client in stream.
+  - As chunks of data are received, write them directly to disk without fully storing them in memory.
+  - Free up memory as the data is written, without needing to load the entire file before writing.

+  However, it seems that `@fastify-multipart` does not offer this flexibility, as it requires the whole file to be received from the network before allowing you to write to disk.

+- **Next steps**:
+  - Create a `Dockerfile` to bring up the required services and configure Nginx to block file traffic larger than 10MB.
+This will help test the code in a controlled environment and check the traffic limits and whether the files are actually being sent in stream.
+  - Test the file upload flow in Go to check if it's possible to better control the data flow and write directly to disk without loading the entire file into memory.
+  - Investigate how Go handles file streams to avoid the same limitations that Fastify may have.

+- **Additional observation**:
+  - When creating an Excel file in stream, the file is only written after all the rows have been sent to the Excel file.
+This means the larger the spreadsheet, the greater the memory usage.
+This behavior can be problematic for large files.
+Test the same operation in Go to compare and check if there are differences in memory consumption when writing Excel files in stream.